-Jack Ma's online payments giant just raised $14 billion
+Jack Ma's online payments firm is now worth more than Goldman Sachs

 Related: China wants its top tech firms to bring their shares back home

-Ant didn't say what valuation the new funding round placed on it.
-Earlier reports had suggested it would value the company around $150 billion, higher than the market cap of Goldman Sachs.
-(FADXX)
+The fundraising implies a valuation of at least $150 billion, according to a source familiar with the company.
+That's more than the market capitalization of Goldman Sachs (GS).

-Ant is also reportedly preparing to go public in the coming year.

-Ma's other big company, Alibaba (BABA), was valued at $168 billion when it listed on the New York Stock exchange in 2014.
+Ant is reportedly preparing to go public in the coming year.
+It is an affiliate of Ma's online shopping giant Alibaba (BABA), which was valued at $168 billion when it listed on the New York Stock exchange in 2014.

 Some of the new investors in Ant's latest funding round include heavyweights like US private equity firm the Carlyle Group and Singapore sovereign wealth funds GIC and Temasek.